-The agreements between Gov. Tom Wolf and the General Assembly to enact Act 77 of 2019 and Act 12 of 2020 were historic.
-The COVID-19 pandemic requires bipartisan leadership once again from Harrisburg.
-The administration and legislature must act quickly to ensure that all eligible voters can exercise their right to vote without risking their health and safety in the November General Election.
-The following legislative agenda must be enacted as soon as possible:
+The COVID-19 pandemic once again requires bipartisan leadership from Harrisburg.
+Given these unprecedented times, and with elections looming, the administration and legislature must act quickly to ensure that all eligible voters can exercise their right to vote without risking their health and safety in the November General Election.

+To that end, the Keystone Votes coalition has identified several legislative priorities that must be enacted as soon as possible:

-- 1. It is unlikely there will be enough poll workers to staff the usual voting locations in communities across the state in November.
+1. It is unlikely there will be enough poll workers to staff the usual voting locations in communities across the state in November.
 Counties need the flexibility to consolidate polling places now, so they can find the best alternative locations and set realistic goals for poll worker recruitment.
 There must be a limit on the number of voters these consolidated polling locations serve to ensure public health and safety.
-Because of challenges staffing these locations, poll workers should be permitted to be assigned anywhere in the county --- not just their home precincts. - 2.
-Disruptions caused by the coronavirus resulted in ballots that did not make it back to county election offices by 8 p.m. on Election Day, especially because of challenges facing the U.S. Postal Service.
+Because of challenges staffing these locations, poll workers should be permitted to be assigned anywhere in the county -- not just their home precincts.

+- Disruptions caused by the coronavirus resulted in ballots that did not make it back to county election offices by 8 p.m. on Election Day, especially because of challenges facing the U.S. Postal Service.
 The volume of mail-in ballots is expected to be high in the General Election.
 Ballots post-marked on Election Day should be counted up until seven days after the election. - 3.
 New hand-marked paper ballots and mail-in ballots mean it will take days to tabulate votes.
 Counties must be permitted to pre-canvass mail-in ballots well before Election Day, instead of waiting until 7 a.m. on Election Day as provided under existing law.
-Pre-canvassing allows counties to open the secrecy and outer envelope, flatten and stack the ballots, and then lock them in a cabinet to be tabulated at the normal time. - 4.
-The legislature must authorize the Department of State and/or county board of elections to send mail-in ballots to all registered voters.
+Pre-canvassing allows counties to open both the secrecy and outer envelope, flatten and stack the ballots, and then lock them in a cabinet to be tabulated at the normal time. - 4.
+The legislature must authorize the Department of State and/or county board of elections to send mail-in ballot applications to all registered voters.